nouturnsign/thurstat/README.md

 ### Creating distribution objects

-When creating a new distribution, each distribution is assumed to be independent.
+When creating a new distribution, each distribution is assumed to be univariate, independent, and not mixed (i.e. either only discrete or only continuous).

 Use common names for parameters; all parameters must be named.
 Any parameters that are keywords (e.g. lambda) should be appended with an underscore (e.g. lambda_).
 Any parameters with subscripts (x_0) should be input without an underscore in between the variable name and subscript (e.g. x0).
 Parameters with superscripts (e.g. sigma^2) are not accepted; other names in place of these superscript parameters might be (e.g. variance).
 If the parameters are invalid, a `ParameterValidationError` will be raised, and should display acceptable options.
 When in doubt, consult `scipy.stats` or Wikipedia.
+If not `None`, the `options` class attribute will contain acceptable parameterizations.

 ### Useful attributes